silnrsi/unicode-resources/README.md

 ## About the PUA and SIL

 The [Private Use Area (PUA)](https://scripts.sil.org/cms/scripts/page.php?item_id=Glossary#pua) is a range of codepoints that are reserved in the Unicode for private-use by software developers and end users who need a special set of characters for their own purposes.
 There are 6400 PUA code points available in the [Basic Multilingual Plane](https://scripts.sil.org/cms/scripts/page.php?item_id=Glossary#bmp).
 Unicode also reserves the so-called “[supplementary planes](https://scripts.sil.org/cms/scripts/page.php?item_id=Glossary#supplement)” 15 and 16 for private use.
 The supplementary planes consist of an additional 128K codepoints, but require twice as many bits of information to access them.
-Click here to go to the {link:PUA_FAQ SIL PUA Fact Page} for additional information.
+Click here to go to the [SIL Private Use Area - Frequently Asked Questions](docs/faq.md) for additional information.

 ## Background